Conflict of interest: Finance industry and elected officials

-From 1934 through 1985, the finance industry averaged 13.8% of U.S. domestic corporate profit.
-Between 1986 and 1999, it averaged 23.5%.
-From 2000 through 2010, it averaged 32.6%.
-Some of this increase is doubtless due to increased efficiency from banking consolidation and innovations in new financial products that benefit consumers.
-However, if most consumers had refused to accept financial products they did not understand, e.g., negative amortization loans, the finance industry would not have been as profitable as it has been, and the Late-2000s recession might have been avoided or postponed.
-Stiglitz argued that the Late-2000s recession was created in part because, "Bankers acted greedily because they had incentives and opportunities to do so".
-They did this in part by innovating to make consumer financial products like retail banking services and home mortgages as complicated as possible to make it easy for them to charge higher fees.
-Consumers who shop carefully for financial services typically find better options than the primary offerings of the major banks.
-However, few consumers think to do that.
-This explains part of this increase in financial industry profits.
-(Note, however, that Stiglitz has been accused of a conflict of interests and violation of Columbia University transparency policies for failing to disclose his status as a paid consultant to the government of Argentina at the same time he was writing articles in defense of Argentina's planned default of over $1billion in bond debt during the 1998–2002 Argentine great depression, and for failing to disclose his paid consultancy to the government of Greece at the same time he was downplaying the risk of Greece defaulting on their debt during the Greek government-debt crisis of 2009.)
+From 1934 to 1985, the finance industry's share of U.S. domestic corporate profit averaged 13.8%.
+This increased to 23.5% between 1986 and 1999, and further increased to 32.6% between 2000 and 2010.
+Part of this increase may be due to increased efficiency from banking consolidation and innovations in new financial products, which benefit consumers.
+However, if most consumers had refused to accept financial products they did not understand (e.g. negative amortization loans), the finance industry would not have been as profitable as it has been, and the Great Recession might have been avoided or postponed.

+Economist Joseph Stiglitz argued that the Great Recession was partly created because, "Bankers acted greedily because they had incentives and opportunities to do so".
+They did this by making consumer financial products, like retail banking services and home mortgages, complex to enable charging higher fees.
+While more informed consumers may have been able to find better options than the major bank's primary offerings, many did not, which may have contributed to the financial industry's increased profits.

+Stiglitz has faced criticism over a conflict of interest and violating Columbia University's transparency policies by not disclosing his status as a paid consultant to the Argentinian government, while writing articles defending Argentina's planned default on over $1 billion in bond debt during the 1998–2002 Argentine great depression.
+He has also been criticized for failing to disclose his paid consultancy to the Greek government while downplaying the risk of Greece defaulting on its debt during the Greek government-debt crisis of 2009.

-However, it is argued that a major portion of this increase and a driving force behind Late-2000s recession has been the corrosive effect of money in politics, giving legislators and the President of the U.S. a conflict of interest, because if they protect the public, they will offend the finance industry, which contributed $1.7 billion to political campaigns and spent $3.4 billion ($5.1 billion total) on lobbying from 1998 to 2008.
+Some economists have argued that a major portion of this increase and a driving force behind the Great Recession was the influence of money in politics.
+Between 1998 and 2008, the finance industry contributed an estimated $1.7 billion to political campaigns and spent $3.4 billion on lobbying, totaling $5.1 billion.
+Some argue this financial influence created conflicts of interest for legislators and the U.S. President, who may have been disincentivized from enacting policies that would negatively impact the finance industry, rather than protecting the public.

-To be conservative, suppose we attribute only the increase from 23.5% of 1986 through 1999 to the recent 32.6% average to governmental actions subject to conflicts of interest created by the $1.7 billion in campaign contributions.
-That is 9% of the $3 trillion in profits claimed by the finance industry during that period or $270 billion.
-This represents a return of over $50 for each $1 invested in political campaigns and lobbying for that industry.
-(This $270 billion represents almost $1,000 for every man, woman and child in the United States.)
-There is hardly any place outside politics with such a high return on investment in such a short time.
+If the finance industry's increased profit share from 23.5% to 32.6% is only attributed to governmental actions (subject to conflicts of interest created by campaign contributions), this suggests that the finance industry realized $270 billion in profit.
+This figure implies a return of over $50 for every $1 spent on political campaigns and finance industry lobbying.
+On a per capita basis, this would amount to almost $1,000 per U.S. resident.
+Few other investments have yielded such a high return in such a short time.